juicedata/juicefs/docs/en/security/trash.md

 # Trash

 :::note
-This feature requires JuiceFS v1.0.0 or higher
+This feature requires at least JuiceFS v1.0.0, for previous versions, you need to upgrade all JuiceFS clients, and then enable trash using the `config` subcommand, introduced in below sections.
 :::

-Data security is crucial for storage system, therefore JuiceFS enables the trash feature by default: files deleted by user will be kept in a hidden directory named `.trash` under JuiceFS root, and wait for expiration.
+JuiceFS enables the trash feature by default, files deleted will be moved in a hidden directory named `.trash` under the file system root, and kept for specified period of time before expiration.
+Until actual expiration, file system usage (check using `df -h`) will not change, this is also true with the corresponding object storage data.

+When using `juicefs format` command to initialize JuiceFS volume, users are allowed to specify `--trash-days <val>` to set the number of days which files are kept in the `.trash` directory.
+Within this period, user-removed files are not actually purged, so the file system usage shown in the output of `df` command will not decrease, and the blocks in the object storage will still exist.

 With trash enabled, if application frequently delete or overwrite files, expect larger usage in object storage than the actual file system, because trash directory contain the following type of files: